-The subject of this clinical trial study consists of seven sedentary men with an average of age of 17.2 + 0.2 years.
+The subject of this study consist of seven sedentary men with age average of 17.2 + 0.2 years.
 They choose from medical students who were willing to follow this study.
 The sample meets the inclusion criteria of sedentary according to the inactive criteria on the IPAQ - Short Form assessment.
-The moderate aerobic exercise given is 30 minutes running at 11 - 13 RPE Borg Scale, three times a week (Monday, Wednesday and Friday) for three weeks in a row.
+The moderate aerobic exercise given is 30 minutes running at 11 - 13 RPE Borg Scale, three times a week (Monday, Wednesday and Friday) for 3 weeks in a row.
 Samples did not allow to do exercise other than this treatment but allowed to consume food as usual.
 MDA examination was done by chromatographic assays method for total MDA plasma,15 while SOD examination was done by Western blots method.16 Venous blood samples were obtain before and after exercise in the first and the third weeks.
-The collected data is analyzed using student t-test as long as the data was normal.
+The collected data then analyzed using student t-test as long the data was normal.